markmbaum/orthopoly/README.md

 # orthopoly

 This is a package for using sets of orthogonal functions/polynomials.
 Currently, it includes the [Chebyshev polynomials](http://mathworld.wolfram.com/ChebyshevPolynomialoftheFirstKind.html) and the [spherical harmonics](http://mathworld.wolfram.com/SphericalHarmonic.html).
 The package is MIT licensed.
-Use it however you like. **Documentation** is available here: [https://wordsworthgroup.github.io/orthopoly](https://wordsworthgroup.github.io/orthopoly)
+Use it almost however you like. **Documentation** is available here: [https://wordsworthgroup.github.io/orthopoly](https://wordsworthgroup.github.io/orthopoly)

 ### Installing/Using